Virgo Prudentissima (Heinrich Isaac)

-Virgo Prudentissima is a six-voice motet (SSAATB), dedicated to the Virgin Mary and composed by Heinrich Isaac in 1507.
-The motet describes the Assumption of the Virgin, calling on Her and the Nine Orders of angels to protect Emperor Maximilian I and the Holy Roman Empire.
-The lyricist was Georg von Zlatkonia.
+Virgo prudentissima is a six-voice motet (SSAATB), dedicated to the Virgin Mary and composed by Heinrich Isaac in 1507.
+The motet describes the Assumption of Mary, calling on her and the nine orders of angels to protect Emperor Maximilian I and the Holy Roman Empire.
+The lyricist was Georg von Slatkonia.

 History

-The motet was first composed by Isaac in 1507 while he was in Constance for the imperial Reichstag of that year, which was organized to prepare for the coronation (which would happen in 1508 in Trento) of Maximilian I, King of the Romans as Holy Roman Emperor.
+The motet was composed by Isaac in 1507 while he was in Constance for the imperial Reichstag of that year, which was organized to prepare for the coronation (which would happen in 1508 in Trento) of Maximilian I as Holy Roman Emperor.
 According to Franz Körndle, the motet was performed at the memorial services for Philip the Fair, son of Maximilian, some weeks after the Diet in Constance.